MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeviceCollectionIncludeMembershipRule.md

 ```

 ### -IncludeCollectionId

-Specifies the ID of a device collection included in a membership rule.
+Specify the ID of the included collection to remove the rule.
+This value is the **CollectionID** property, for example, `XYZ00012`.
+You can include default collections, so this value can start with either the site code or `SMS`.

 ```yaml
 Type: String